Air-to-Water Heat Exchanger Reduces Operating Costs by $120,000 per year

 The Challenge

 A carbon fiber company in China was faced with the challenge of selecting an emission control system for a new pilot line at their specialty fiber products facility.
-The line would include furnaces and three ovens, both of which would emit Carbon Monoxide (CO), Ammonia (NH3), and lethal amounts of Hydrogen Cyanide (HCN).
+The line would include furnaces and three ovens, all of which would emit Carbon Monoxide (CO), Ammonia (NH3), and lethal amounts of Hydrogen Cyanide (HCN).

 The Solution

-The carbon fiber processor selected Anguil Asia because of their local presence in the region and specific design for this application.
-Before beginning the project, the Anguil team in Asia ran an energy analysis at the facility, which ensured that the proper technology would be applied based on the destruction requirements, efficiency needs and process parameters.
+The carbon fiber processor selected Anguil Asia because of their presence in the region and specific design for this application.
+Before beginning the project, the Anguil team in Asia ran an energy analysis at the facility, which ensured that the proper technology would be applied based on the destruction requirements, efficiency needs, and process parameters.
 A Direct Fired Thermal Oxidizer (DFTO) was selected to process the furnace exhausts while a Regenerative Thermal Oxidizer (RTO) was chosen to process the oven exhausts.

 The Result